Luczia/uart2usb/readme.md

 ## How to use

-Install CubeMXIde and import this project
+Install CubeMXIde and import this project.

-Plug in a WitMotion IMU to the STM32 board and un USB cable.
+Plug in a WitMotion IMU to the STM32 board and a USB cable.
+You can view data with your favorite imu terminal (I use Termite).

 This demo uses the USB ports (PA11 and PA12) and the UART 7 (PE7 and PE8).